 There is a need to undertake a match-making of the type of digital operation financial needs to the available financing opportunity that is suitable for that operation.

-African countries need to take advantage of the existing instruments at the Bank to scale up the critically needed ICT interventions on the continent, tapping from both the ADB and ADF windows.

-There is also a need to use all the Bank’s grants facilities (NEPAD IPPF, MIC Trust Fund, EPSA, FAPA, etc.) to stimulate the Bank’s lending to its Regional Member Countries (RMCs) to support building of digital infrastructure and promoting digital services in the Continent.

 On the other hand, the growing private-public partnership space for digital investment implies that there is a need to focus on leveraging public-private partnerships and the channeling of public resources through the private sector in order to build digital infrastructure at national and regional levels and scale up digital services and competitiveness in the Continent.

 POLICY RECOMMENDATIONS AND PROPOSED ACTIONS